 Philosophy, you may recall, deals with questions of reality, knowledge and value.
 If you go back to the questions that were listed under these categories, you will see that questions pertaining to reality and knowledge are more of a theoretical nature while questions on value have an essentially practical import.
 The former arise out of curiosity and the desire to know, and their answer does not directly influence practical action.
-But answers to value questions like: 'What things are good' and 'What is the right way of living' have tremendous practical significance to human life.
-Philosophy thus deals with both theoretical and practical questions: theoretically, questions like "What kind of universe are we living in?" and practically "What kind of life is worth living in this universe?"
+But answers to value questions like: \What things are good' and \What is the right way of living' have tremendous practical significance to human life.
+Philosophy thus deals with both theoretical and practical questions: theoretically, questions like -What kind of universe are we living in?
+I and practically -What kind of life is worth living in this universe ?
+I this insistence on the prayojan (practical utility) of philosophy in helping man to understand the values and ideals of life and live in accordance with them that constitutes the essence of the Indian philosophical tradition.